Papooch/nestjs-cls/README.md

 The `ClsMiddleware` by default uses the safe `run()` method, so it should not leak context, however, that only works for REST `Controllers`.

 GraphQL `Resolvers`, cause the context to be lost and therefore require using the less safe `enterWith()` method.
-The same applies to using `ClsGuard` to set up the context, since there's no callback to wrap with the `run()` call (so the context would be not available outside of the guard otherwise).
+The same applies to using `ClsGuard` to set up the context, since there's no callback to wrap with the `run()` call, the only way to set up context in a guard is to use `enterWith()` (the context would be not available outside of the guard otherwise).

 **This has one consequence that should be taken into account:**